shikharsrivastava/libcp/README.md

 // Querying the tree
 Node ans = tree1.query(5, 10);
 ```
-### BIT
+### BIT (Fenwik Tree)
-Binary indexed tree is the next data structure implemented in this library.
+Binary indexed tree or Fenwick Tree is the next data structure implemented in this library.
 You can read about it [here](https://www.topcoder.com/community/data-science/data-science-tutorials/binary-indexed-trees/).
 The use is similar to the use of Segment tree.
 You need to provide the Node type to be used in BIT and the add and substract functions that adds a value of type "SomeType" to the type "Node" of the Bit.
 Let's see its generic use.
 You can find easy examples [here](./ds/examples/bit.cpp).

 ```C++
 class Node